Sob1234509876/Omni-com/README.md

 alpha 1.2.4 :
 Redone the core of vanilla plugin.
 The orignal plugin was quite broken and could not load packages properly.

+alpha 1.2.5 :
+Trying to fix problems of vanilla plugin. (part 1)

 Chinese stuffs (Poorly written classical Chinese)
 ===
 初